LibCity/Bigscity-LibCity/readme.md

 ## Quick-Start

 Before run models in LibCity, please make sure you download at least one dataset and put it in directory `./raw_data/`.
 The dataset link is [BaiduDisk with code 1231](https://pan.baidu.com/s/1qEfcXBO-QwZfiT0G3IYMpQ) or [Google Drive](https://drive.google.com/drive/folders/1g5v2Gq1tkOq8XO0HDCZ9nOTtRpB6-gPe?usp=sharing).
+All data used in LibCity needs to be processed into an [atomic files](https://bigscity-libcity-docs.readthedocs.io/en/latest/user_guide/data/atomic_files.html) format.

 The script `run_model.py` is used for training and evaluating a single model in LibCity.
 When run the `run_model.py`, you must specify the following three parameters, namely **task**, **dataset** and **model**.